mmccool/up-core-plus-antenna-base/README.md

 # UP Core Plus Antenna Base
-Base for Aaeon UP Core Plus to mount WiFi antennas.
+a 3D printable base for the Aaeon UP Core Plus to mount WiFi antennas.
-3D Printable.
 Can work with either stick-on flat internal antennas or external RP-SMA antennas.
 Also provides space to mount RTC battery and protects the bottom of the board.

 ## Notes
 * To mount, use four to six M2.5 x 8 bolts, assuming the 9mm spacers that come with the board are used.